-The survey is issued to those enterprises with 10+ persons engaged in NACE (European

-Industrial Activity Classification) Revision 2 sectors 05-39, 46, 49-53, 58-63, 64-66, 71-73
+The survey is issued to a sample of enterprises with 10+ persons engaged in NACE (European Industrial Activity Classification) Revision 2 sectors 05-39, 46, 49-53, 58-63, 64-66, 71-73

-A total of 4,645 forms were issued in the 2012-2014 edition of the survey.
-The CSO's Central population.
+A total of c.
+4,500 forms were issued in the 2014-2016 edition of the survey.
+The CSO's Central Business Register (CBR) is used to generate the list of enterprises in the survey.

+Results are generally expressed as performing enterprises as a percentage of the enterprise population.
 In addition, monetary amounts are used to present results related to research and development expenditure.

-Business Register (CBR) is used to generate the list of enterprises in the survey.

-Results are generally expressed as performing enterprises as a percentage of the enterprise